co8/happy/readme.md

     "filter": "rewards_v2", # in_dev # filter by types or subtypes
     "filter": ["rewards_beacon", "rewards_witness"], # 'filter' can be a string or a list "cursor": "eyJ0eG4iOiJ6aFh6TWJTQlBLVVpkWVIxRjlIT", # if provided, cursor will be used with API request.
     "get_cursor_and_activities" : True, # if True, API call will get a new cursor and then use it for an API Request.
-Use 'max' for smaller response
+Use 'max' for a shorter response
     "max": 25,  # maximum number of activities.
 API pagination max is ±100 "get_hotspot": True, # returns hotspot info to happy.vars["hotspot"] "get_wallet": True, # returns wallet info to happy.vars["wallet"]